pwFoo/http/3.x/streams.md

 ## Overview

-An HTTP message body is represented with the help of a stream object that implements the `Opis\Http\IStream` interface.
+An HTTP message body is represented with the help of a stream object that implements the `Opis\Stream\IStream` interface.
-A default implementation of this interface is provided by the `Opis\Http\Stream` class.
+A default implementation of this interface is provided by the `Opis\Stream\Stream` class.
 The stream interface provides various methods that allow developers to work with native PHP streams in an object-oriented manner.
 Streams are also used when working with uploaded files, being a convenient way of handling large amount of data.